High blood pressure in pregnancy

-Unfortunately, some women develop pre-eclampsia before their baby is fully matured.
+Unfortunately, some women develop pre-eclampsia before the baby is fully matured.
 Doctors need to carefully balance the need for your baby to grow and mature—especially their lungs—against how unwell you are.
 Generally, the best incubator for your baby is your uterus, but pre-eclampsia can restrict the supply of oxygen and nutrients through the placenta, preventing your baby from growing properly.

-- the stage of your pregnancy
+- the stage of pregnancy

 - how well controlled your blood pressure is

 - the results of blood tests that assess your liver and kidney function and blood clotting ability